 - Research eco-friendly construction, if you are in the process of renovation or building a home.

 - Grow food not lawn!
-A pristine lawn is nothing but a class symbol, an ecological dead zone, and a huge waste for water and fertilizer, in my opinion.
+A pristine lawn is nothing but a class symbol, an ecological dead zone, and a huge waste for water and fertilizer!

 - Soooorry, that was harsh.
 Replacing your lawn with a garden isn’t the only way to create a more sustainable yard.
 Here are some more ideas.